Non-PBC Event Rides

-Reach the Beach OR – Saturday, May 18, 2019. www.reachthebeach.org A new route for this year.
-Check out the century route.
-One of the best supported rides in the Northwest.
+Reach the Beach OR – Saturday, May 16, 2020. www.reachthebeach.org One of the best supported rides in the Northwest.
 This beautiful ride gives you four different start locations: Portland (101 mi), Carlton (72 mi), Amity (55 mi), Grand Ronde (26 mi).
 Spend the day with us and experience Oregon up close and personal – all the while riding towards a cure for lung cancer and other lung diseases.
-PBC holds training rides to help you get ready for this ride on Saturdays and now Sundays as well.
+PBC holds training rides to help you get ready for this ride on Saturdays a few months prior to the ride.
 Check the ride calendar in the months prior to the ride: https://portlandbicyclingclub.com/calendar

 Pendleton’s 2019 mini-CROC – Saturday, May 25, 2019. http://www.cyclependleton.com Pendleton on Wheels (POW) is back in 2019 with a one-day, mini version of the beloved three-day CROC!
 Hosting a multi-day ride is a heavy lift for our small club but we’re excited to offer a mini CROC in beautiful Eastern Oregon.
 The route is and out-and-back ride starting from and returning to the Pendleton Chamber of Commerce parking lot for a total of 62 miles.
 SAG support on the route, the themed rest stop “Blazing Saddles” and a Saturday evening burger buffet and social are included in the $60 registration fee.
 Please see the registration page for details.
 Proceeds from the mini-CROC event will fund POW’s grant program supporting organizations which promote activities for youth in and around Pendleton.